 Procedures After an Accusation of Unemployment Compensation Fraud

 After the direct information is filed, the court will review the accusation and decide whether probable cause exists to support the allegation.
-If so, the court will issue a warrant for your arrest which is listed on the docket as “capias to sheriff.”
+If so, the court will issue a warrant for your arrest, listed on the docket as “capias to the sheriff.”

-If you are arrested on the warrant, then you will receive notice that the case is set for arraignment in front of a particular judge.
+If you are arrested on the warrant, you will receive notice that the case is set for arraignment before a particular judge.
 If you retain a criminal defense attorney, the attorney will represent you at the arraignment and release you from appearing.

-If you have not retained a private attorney by the arraignment date, then you must appear in person.
-At the arraignment, the judge will inform you of the charge pending against you, asked whether you can afford to hire a private attorney, intend to represent yourself, or wish to have the public defender appoint (if you qualify as “indigent”).
+You must appear in person if you have not retained a private attorney by the arraignment date.
+At the arraignment, the judge will inform you of the charge pending against you, ask whether you can afford to hire a private attorney, intend to represent yourself, or wish to have the public defender appointed (if you qualify as “indigent”).

-An attorney can help you obtain a copy of your charging document (the information), as well as any discovery in the prosecutor’s file that describes the allegations.
+An attorney can help you obtain a copy of your charging document (the information) and any discovery in the prosecutor’s file that describes the allegations.
 Discovery in these cases includes the documents you signed when applying for unemployment benefits, police reports, and witness statements.

 The goal in these cases is getting the charges dropped or dismissed, sometimes after restitution is paid.
 You want to avoid a felony conviction.